dmulholl/int/readme.md

 Integer Conversion Utility
 ==========================

-A tiny command line utility for converting integers between bases.
+A handy command line utility for converting integers between bases.

 `int` accepts an integer in its [b]inary, [o]ctal, [d]ecimal, or he[x] form, then prints it out in all four bases: